-TRANSPORTATION ELEMENT
+COMPREHENSIVE PLAN 2025 TRANSPORTATION ELEMENT

-The Kentucky Revised Statutes (KRS) 100.187 specifies the content of a Comprehensive Plan in Kentucky.
-KRS 100.187 (2) state that a comprehensive plan must include a transportation plan element, which shall show proposals for the most desirable, appropriate, economic, and feasible pattern for the general location, character, and extent of the channels, routes, and terminals for transportation facilities for the circulation of persons and goods for specified times as far into the future as is reasonable to foresee.
+The Kentucky Revised Statutes (KRS) 100.187 specifies the content of a Comprehensive Plan and requires that certain elements are included.
+These elements include a transportation plan element which shows proposals for the most desirable, appropriate, economic, and feasible pattern for the general location, character, and extent of the channels, routes, and terminals for transportation facilities for the circulation of persons and goods for specified times as far into the future as is reasonable to foresee.
 The channels, routes, and terminals may include, without being limited to, all classes of highways or streets, railways, airways, waterways, routings for mass transit trucks, and terminals for people, goods, or vehicles related to highways, airways, waterways, and railways.

-The transportation network serving an area consists of roadways and other modes of transportation including air service, railways, bike trails, sidewalks and greenway trails.
+The transportation network serving an area consists of roadways and other modes of transportation including air service, railways, riverports, bike trails, sidewalks and greenway trails.
 The roadway system is generally the primary mode of surface transportation and is comprised of a network ranging from regional roads to local streets.
-Regional roadways connect with neighboring counties, the state and the nation.
+Regional roadways connect neighboring counties, the state and the nation.
 Local streets provide access to area collectors and arterials that link neighborhoods to opportunities for employment, the consumption of goods and services, recreation, religion, and education.